 Back button

-According to designing experts, there should be an emergency exit even when leaving unwanted pages, which could frustrate your users.
+According to design experts, there should be an emergency exit even when leaving unwanted pages, which could frustrate your users.

 Solution: